fxboxed/eugo/content/turkey/specials/pools/_index.md

 For those seeking relaxation, the comfortable sun loungers and private pavilions on the beach offer guaranteed bliss.

-If you're feeling active, you can enjoy a range of activities, from water sports to [golf courses](https://www.tripadvisor.co.uk/Hotel_Review-g312725-d647824-Reviews-Voyage_Belek_Golf_Spa-Belek_Serik_District_Turkish_Mediterranean_Coast.html).
+If you're feeling active, you can enjoy a range of activities, from water sports to golf courses
 > The Voyage Belek Golf & Resort Hotel is more than just a place to stay; it's a destination in itself.

 With its blend of luxury, activities, and stunning natural surroundings, you're guaranteed an unforgettable vacation.